-Upload Failure
+Upload failure

-Conversion Failure
+Conversion failure

 If a document has been uploaded successfully but some or all parts of the document don't load or function as expected on Scribd, this may be an indication that the document was not properly converted after it was uploaded.
 This happens less frequently than upload failures, however there are a few known issues which might cause a conversion failure: